varmd/wayward/README.md

 * wayland
 * ttf-droid
 * sudo
-* gtk

 ----
 ## Keyboard shortcuts

 * Super+a - See list of open applications.
-Use cursor or mouse to select
+Use cursor or mouse to select.
+Press q to close an open app, right click to close an open app
 * Super+f - Open app launcher

 ----